UNSW-CEEM/nempy/docs/source/intro.rst

 Differences between Nempy and the dispatch procedure:

 #.
-While updated functionality in Nempy 1.2.0 now provides the capability to calculate RHS values dynamically based on
+While updated functionality in Nempy 2.0.0 now provides the capability to calculate RHS values dynamically based on
-   SCADA and other data sources, in the detailed examples provided for recreating dispatch only RHS values relating to the Basslink switch run are calculated by Nempy, and other RHS values are taken from the NEMDE solution file.
+   SCADA and other data sources, the detailed examples provided for recreating dispatch only calculate RHS values relating to the Basslink switch, and other RHS values are taken from the NEMDE solution file.

 Features